dotnet/roslyn/CONTRIBUTING.md

 ## Building

-This repository can be built on Windows, Linux, and OSX.
+This repository can only be built on Windows.

 Building, testing, and packing this repository can be done by using the standard dotnet CLI commands (e.g. `dotnet build`, `dotnet test`, `dotnet pack`, etc.).